rubocop/rubocop/manual/cops_layout.md

 This cop checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.
-The other keys' indentations are handled by the AlignHash cop.
+The other keys' indentations are handled by the HashAlignment cop.

 By default, Hash literals that are arguments in a method call with parentheses, and where the opening curly brace of the hash is on the